-All agents are trained for $E = 5000$ epochs with a batch size of 1000 (so 1 batch per epoch) and the Adam~\cite{adam} optimizer with learning rate 0.01.
-In the Multi Agent setting we use $N_A = N_Q = 5$.
-To decide when to stop we measure validation set accuracy averaged over all \qbot{}-\abot{} pairs and choose the first population whose validation accuracy did not improve for 200k epochs.\footnotemark{} This differs from \citet{emnlp}, which stopped once train accuracy reached 100\%.
-Furthermore, we do not mine negatives for each training batch.

-\paragraph{Baselines.} Two baselines help verify our approach: \begin{compactenum}[ --] \item \textbf{No Replacement.} Never replace any agent (\ie, \algref{alg:train_aug} without blue lines). \item \textbf{Replace All.} Always replace every agent (\ie, with $B = $ all agents at line 11 of \algref{alg:train_aug}). \end{compactenum} Comparing to the No Replacement baseline establishes the main result by measuring the difference replacement makes.
-However, each time lines 11 and 12 of \algref{alg:train_aug} are executed there is one more chance of getting a lucky random initialization.
-Since the No Replacement baseline never does this it has a smaller chance of running in to one such lucky agent.
-Thus we compare to the Replace All baseline, which has the greatest chance of seeing a lucky initialization and thereby ensures that gains over the No Replacement baseline are not simply due to luck.
+\paragraph{Experimental Setting.} We evaluate on both our \ourdata dataset and the \emnlpdata dataset from \citet{emnlp} (see appendix A.1), as described in \secref{sec:approach_dialog}.
+All results are reported as means and variances computed from a total of 16 trials (four random seeds each with 4-way cross-validation).
+We report accuracy based on \qbot getting both elements of the task correct -- corresponding to the more restrictive ``Both'' setting from \cite{emnlp}.

+\citet{emnlp} examined a series of increasingly restrictive settings in order to study conditions under which compositionality emerges.
+The primary variables are whether \abot has memory (ablated by setting $h_A^t {=} 0$) and the vocabulary sizes $\mathcal{V}_Q$ and $\mathcal{V}_A$ for \qbot and \abot respectively.
+For comparison we also evaluate in these settings: \textbf{Minimal Vocab} ( $V_Q {=} 3$, $V_A {=} 4$). \textbf{Memoryless + Minimal Vocab} ($V_Q {=} 3$, $V_A {=} 4$, $h_A^t {=} 0$), \textbf{Overcomplete} ($V_Q {=} V_A {=} 64$).
+We also introduce \textbf{Memoryless + Overcomplete} ($V_Q {=} V_A {=} 64$, $h_A^t {=} 0$) to complete the cross product of settings and examine the role of memory restriction in overcomplete vocabularies.

+The Memoryless + Minimal Vocabulary setting results in the best compositional generalization; however, this is an extreme setting -- requiring not only that the minimum number of groundable symbols be known but also that \abot{} not be able to remember it's previous utterance.
+While we do report these settings and see quite large performance gains due to cultural transmission, we are mainly interested in the more realistic Overcomplete setting where a large pool of possible tokens is provided and both dialog agents have memory.

+\paragraph{Model and Training Details.} Our \abot{}s and \qbot{}s have the same architectur as in \citet{emnlp}.
+All agents are trained with $E = 25000$, a batch size of 1000, \footnote{ All 384 instances (64 objects $\times$ 6 tasks) fit in 1 batch.} and the Adam~\citep{adam} optimizer (one per bot) with learning rate 0.01.